-- Most persons with hypertension and diabetes will need 2 or more drugs for control, in addition to lifestyle changes. - Low-dose Thiazides e.g. Bendrofluazide or Hydrochlorthiazide can be used safely in the majority of diabetics.
-Thiazides, used in low doses, rarely affect glucose, lipids or electrolyte balance and should be the antihypertensives of first choice. - Diuretics, ACE inhibitors, Angiotensin Receptor Blockers (ARBs) and Calcium Channel Blockers (CCBs) have all been shown to reduce the risk of cardiovascular events. - ACE inhibitors have been shown to improve cardiovascular outcomes in high-risk patients with or without hypertension and there is compelling evidence for earlier use in persons with diabetes. - ACE inhibitors or ARBs are the drugs of choice for renal protection in diabetics with proteinuria.
+- Most persons with hypertension and diabetes will need 2 or more drugs for control, in addition to lifestyle changes. - Low-dose thiazides e.g. bendrofluazide or hydrochlorthiazide can be used safely in the majority of diabetics.
+Thiazides, used in low doses, rarely affect glucose, lipids or electrolyte balance and should be the antihypertensives of first choice.
+However ensure uric acid levels are determined. - Diuretics, ACE inhibitors, angiotensin receptor blockers (ARBs) and calcium channel blockers (CCBs) have all been shown to reduce the risk of cardiovascular events. - ACE inhibitors have been shown to improve cardiovascular outcomes in high-risk patients with or without hypertension and there is compelling evidence for earlier use in persons with diabetes.

+- ACE inhibitors or ARBs are the drugs of choice for renal protection in diabetics with proteinuria.
 In persons who are allergic to ACE/ARBs, the use of the calcium channel blocker Diltiazem has provided similar benefits. - Beta-blockers have a place in the management of persons with diabetes but should be used with caution in persons with peripheral vascular disease.
 Water soluble forms e.g. Atenolol are preferable.

-See "Managing Hypertension in Primary Care in the Caribbean" for further details.
+See "Managing Hypertension in Saint Lucia" for further details.